flectra-hq/documentation-user/content/administration/install/install.rst

 Editions
 ========

-There are two different Editions_ of Flectra: the Community and Enterprise versions.
+There are two different Editions_ of Flectra: the Community and Professional versions.
-Using the Enterprise version is possible on `Flectra Online`_ and accessing the code is restricted to Enterprise customers and partners.
+Using the Professional version is possible on `Flectra Online`_ and accessing the code is restricted to Professional customers and partners.
 The Community version is freely available to anyone.

-If you already use the Community version and wish to upgrade to Enterprise, please refer to :ref:`setup/enterprise` (except for :ref:`setup/install/source`).

 .. _setup/install/online: